mcollier/blog/content/post/azure-functions-with-private-endpoints.md

 When using private endpoints for Azure Storage, it is necessary to create a private endpoint for each Azure Storage service (table, blob, queue, or file).
 Therefore, this samples sets up 5 private endpoints related to Azure Storage.

-1. A private endpoint for the Azure Storage __queue__ referenced by the _AzureWebJobsStorage_ application setting.
-2. A private endpoint for the Azure Storage __blob__ storage referenced by the _AzureWebJobsStorage_ application setting.
-3. A private endpoint for the Azure Storage __table__ storage referenced by the _AzureWebJobsStorage_ application setting.
-4. A private endpoint for the Azure Storage __file__ storage referenced by the _AzureWebJobsStorage_ application setting.
+- Four private endpoints related to each of the services referenced by the _AzureWebJobsStorage_ application setting.
-5. A private endpoint for __blob__ storage referenced by the _CensusResultsAzureStorageConnection_ application setting.
+- One private endpoint for __blob__ storage referenced by the _CensusResultsAzureStorageConnection_ application setting.
 This is the only private endpoint related to the _CensusResultsAzureStorageConnection_ application setting.

 ## Azure Cosmos DB Private Endpoints